Volvo Recharge: XC40 Recharge

 The model XC40 Recharge is Volvo's first all-electric car.
 The design is largely based on the existing internal combustion engine powered XC40 but with the removal of the traditional front grille and the tailpipe.
-Autocar conduced a test drive in October 2020.
+Autocar conducted a test drive in October 2020.

 The car is powered by a battery pack supplied by either LG Chem or CATL, depending on the factory in which the car is made.
 It offers a range of over 400 km on a single charge under the WLTP drive cycle and a power output of 408 hp.
 The battery can charge to 80% of its capacity in 40 minutes on a fast charger.
 The battery pack is placed in the floor of the car, and encased in an aluminium safety cage that creates a crumple zone around the battery.

 The XC40 Recharge contains an infotainment system, which was created in collaboration with Google.
 The native Android system features apps including Google Assistant, Google Maps and the Google Play Store.
 The system can be fully voice controlled and receives continuous, real-time software and operating system updates.